The Golden Root: Summary

 The tale focuses on Parmetella, a poor girl and youngest of three sisters: she, Pascuzza and Cice.
 They are daughters of a gardener, who gives them pigs to rear in hopes of getting a future dowry.
 Her sisters often force Parmetella to drive the pigs in another part of the meadow, where she eventually finds a fountain and a tree with golden leaves beside it.
 She collects some foliage and gives the to her father who sells them as she returns.
 She repeats the action until the tree is stripped bare of its foliage.

 Some time later, Parmetella notices that the golden-leaved tree has a golden root.
 She takes an axe to the root and finds a staircase leading underground.
 She descends on the hole where the tree trunk once stood and reaches a luxurious palace.
 She wanders through the palace and marvels at its sights, until she sees a table with food and drink.
 As she approaches the table, a Moorish slave appears before her and asks her to be his wife.
 She accepts the proposal before the slave tells her that she must promise never to light a lamp during the night, to which she consents.

 The next night however, Parmetella waits until her mysterious companion is asleep, and lights a candle out of curiosity.
 She sees a handsome man in the place of her companion.
-The man wakes up, curses her for not obeying his orders and vanishes.
-Parmetella leaves the palace and meets a fairy, who gives her seven spindles, seven figs, a jar of honey, and seven pairs of iron shoes.
-She instructs her to keep walking until she meets seven bone-eating ogresses, and to use the gifts she received to lure them.
+The man wakes up, curses her for not obeying his orders, saying he will have to suffer another seven years with his curse, and vanishes.
+Parmetella leaves the palace and meets a fairy just outside the cave.
+The fairy warns her that she is "going to a slaughterhouse", and gives her seven spindles, seven figs, a jar of honey, and seven pairs of iron shoes.
+She instructs her to keep walking, passing by a straight bridge, narrow as a strand of hair, and until she meets seven bone-eating ogresses who are spinning on a bone on the balcony of a house.
+Parmetella is to wait for them to lower the bone, which she must replace for a spindle smeared with honey and put a fig in place of a button; the ogresses will ask her to come out, but Parmetella is to deny them; they will continue to find objects to swear an oath to, until they mention Truone-e-lampe's ("Thunder-and-Lightning") name - that is when she may appear to them.